Mosaab4/symfony-scrapper/README.md

 The CLI will prompt multiple choices so the user can choose which category he want to scrap

-## View Logs
+## View Posts

-User can view logs using the following link:
+User can view posts using the following link:

 ```http://localhost:8090/posts```